exposit/katamoiran/_posts/2017-08-06-the-skeletons-lamia-ap.md

 <p id="fiction">He carries the sword, and wears the sapphire on a chain.
 I demand to know why he is here, and what business he has in my cave, but it is all a formality, for I can See my death approaching.</p>
 <p id="fiction">His words are bold; he will seize a throne that should be his by right, and that I will not bar his path for he has undergone many trials and his people are counting on him.</p>
 <p id="fiction">And then he hesitates, and asks me a question of his own.
 He wants to know how he can help me.</p>
-<p id="fiction">I laugh with joy as an act of unforced kindness, the first in my long servitude, ends my curse forever.</p>
+<p id="fiction">I laugh with joy as an act of unforced kindness, the first in my long servitude, ends my curse.</p>
 <p id="fiction">I cannot See what will happen next, but I have hope.</p>

 <center>